trevoirwilliams/CarListApp.Maui/README.md

 To get started with the app, you will need to clone this repository to your local machine: git clone https://github.com/trevoirwilliams/CarListApp.Maui.git

-Then, open the solution file (`CarManagerApp.sln`) in Visual Studio and build the solution.
+Then, open the solution file (`CarListApp.Maui.sln`) in Visual Studio and build the solution.
 The app should launch automatically in the emulator.

 ## Contributing